US, UK Unveil New Agreement In Trump's First Post-Tariff Trade Deal: Here's What's In It

 The country's real gross domestic product fell 0.3% in the first quarter of 2025, breaking a three-year growth streak.
 The contraction was largely caused by a 41.3% spike in imports, as companies and consumers rushed to buy foreign goods before Trump's tariffs took effect.

-Trump also continued to claim trade deals are coming after his administration promised to make "90 deals in 90 days."
+Trump also continued to claim more trade agreements with other countries are coming after his administration promised to make "90 deals in 90 days."

 "We're very close," he said.
 "We have numerous deals."